Definition of Object Class in Java

 Output:

-Below three methods of Object class are used in case you need to implement multithreading behavior and need synchronization between different threads.
+The use of three methods of the Object class is necessary when implementing multithreading behavior and requiring synchronization between different threads.

 7. wait()

-This method is used to put the current thread in the waiting state until any other thread notifies.
-The time needs to be specified in the function in milliseconds for which you need to resume the thread execution.
-There are three definitions for this function as given below:
+This method puts the current thread in the waiting state until any other thread is notified.
+The time needs to be specified in the millisecond function for which you need to resume the thread execution.
+There are three definitions for this function, as given below:

 - public final void wait()